 Hannah E. Reese, Ph.D. is an Assistant Professor of Psychology at Bowdoin College with more than a decade of experience as a tic disorders clinician and researcher.
 She has published numerous articles and chapters on the nature and treatment of the Obsessive-Compulsive spectrum disorders and tic disorders specifically.
 Dr. Reese also served as the Massachusetts General Hospital site project director and therapist for the multi-center NIMH-funded trial, “Behavior Therapy for Adults with Tourette Syndrome (Principal Investigator: Wilhelm)” and the Principal Investigator for the recently published study, “Mindfulness-based Stress Reduction for Tourette Syndrome and Chronic Tic Disorder: A Pilot Study.”
 She is a member of the Massachusetts General Hospital Tourette Association of America Center for Excellence team.
 Dr. Reese is the principal investigator of this study and also one of the program instructors.

-Sabine Wilhelm, Ph.D., is the Chief of Psychology at Massachusetts General Hospital, a Professor at Harvard Medical School, and Director of the OCD and Related Disorders Program at Massachusetts General Hospital.
+Sabine Wilhelm, Ph.D., is the Chief of Psychology at Massachusetts General Hospital, a Professor at Harvard Medical School, and Director of the Center for OCD and Related Disorders Program at Massachusetts General Hospital.
 She is an internationally known researcher in the areas of Obsessive-Compulsive Disorder (OCD), Body Dysmorphic Disorder (BDD), and Tic Disorders.
 Dr. Wilhelm has published seven books on obsessive-compulsive disorder (OCD), body dysmorphic disorder (BDD), and tic disorders.
 Dr. Wilhelm was the Principal Investigator of the multi-center NIMH-funded trial, “Behavior Therapy for Adults with Tourette Syndrome” and is widely considered a leader in the psychological treatment of adults with tic disorders.
 In addition, Dr. Wilhelm is the Vice Chair of the Scientific Advisory Board of the International OCD Foundation, and she serves on the Scientific Council for the Anxiety and Depression Association of America as well as on the Tourette Syndrome Association Behavioral Science Consortium.
 Dr. Wilhelm is a co-investigator on this study.

 Alan Brown is Director of Integrative Learning at Grace Church School in Manhattan, where he leads the student and parent mindfulness programs, and also serves on the faculty of Mindful Schools, where he is a Lead Teacher and Curriculum Designer for the Year-Long Mindfulness Certification Program.
 Through his company, Learning to Thrive, Alan is a frequent presenter on mindfulness, well being, and positive education and provides personal coaching to students and families.
 Alan also facilitates the Family Support Group for the New York City Chapter of the Tourette Association of America.
 Alan has taught in both public and private settings as a humanities instructor, and has worked with many other schools and districts as a consultant for Mindful Schools and a trainer for GLSEN (the Gay Lesbian Straight Education Network), where he serves on the National Advisory Council.